friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 }

 {
-  Title: Intro to GraphQL on Android,
+  Title: "Intro to GraphQL on Android",
-  Authors:  [“Brian Plummer”,”Mike Nakhimovich],
+  Authors:  ["Brian Plummer","Mike Nakhimovich"],
-  Company: New York Times
+  Company: "The New York Times"
 }
 ```

 ---

-#We work at NYTimes
+#We work at The New York Times
-##Where we do _**a lot**_ of data loading
+##We do _**a lot**_ of data loading

 ![right 75%](fresh_launch.gif)

 ---
-#Recently, our team began moving from Restful APIs to instead use GraphQL
+#Recently, our team moved from using RESTful APIs to GraphQL for our data loading architecture

 ---

-#Before we dive into how we did it, lets start with a primer on what graphql is and why you should care

----
 ![fit](graphql.png)

 #What’s GraphQL?

-- A query language for APIs and a runtime for fulfilling those queries with your existing data.
+- A query language for APIs and a runtime for fulfilling those queries with your existing data
-- Alternative for Rest-API
+- Alternative to RESTful API
 - Client driven - get only data you need
 - Works on iOS, Android, Web

 ---
 ![fit](graphql.png)
-#GraphQL was created by Facebook as a reimagining of server/client data transfer
+#GraphQL was created by Facebook as a new standard for server/client data transfer

 - Give front end developers an efficient way to ask for minimal data
-- Give server-side developers a robust way to get their data out to their users.
+- Give server-side developers a robust way to get their data out to their users

 ---
 ![fit](graphql.png)